Loveall-Labs/llabs-templates-django-app/docs/tutorial.md

 You'll need a ssh key to push the repo.
 You could [Generate] a key or [Add] an existing one.

-???+ Warning

-    if you answered 'yes' to the question if `init_dev_env` at last step, then you should find `pre-commit` was invoked when you run `git commit`, and some files may be modified by hooks.
-If so, please add these files and **commit again**.

 ## Step 8: Setup codecov integration